pgandla-starrez/UserManagement/README.md

 ## 3. Overview

-The provided class, `UserManager`, handles user registration by saving user data to a file (simulating a database for simplicity) and then sending a welcome email and an admin notification.
-You will be given the PHP code for this class.
+The `UserManager` class handles user registration by saving user data to a file (simulating a database for simplicity) and then sending a welcome email and an admin notification.
+The class contains multiple code smells and security vulnerabilities that need to be addressed.

 ## 4. Your Task